Syphon Filter (video game): Plot

 Mara Aramov arrives to shoot Phagan, but she convinces Gabe and Lian that she came to help.
 The three travel to PharCom's warehouses in hopes of preventing Rhoemer from launching a missile.
-Lian reveals that the serum Gabe injected into the test subjects was really a lethal chemical, and Markinson was having them killed.
+Lian reveals that the serum Gabe injected into the test subjects was in fact a lethal chemical, and Markinson was having them killed.
 Using the fighting between Rhoemer's terrorists and Phagan's security personnel to cover his insertion, Gabe descends into a silo and searches for the missile's detonation codes.

-He finds Markinson, who admits that the Agency was in fact in cahoots with Black Baton all along.
+He finds Markinson, who admits that the Agency was in fact working with Black Baton all along.
 Rhoemer worked for Markinson, since the latter wanted the virus in the Agency's possession.
 He never permitted the missile attack, but before he can stop it, Rhoemer kills Markinson with a headshot.
-Gabe must reach the missile's control centre in time and destroy it.
+Gabe races to the missile's control centre in time and destroy it.
 Enraged, Rhoemer engages Gabe in a final fight, but is killed with a gas grenade.

 Their mission completed, Gabe and Lian call in the U.S. Army Chemical and Biological Defense Command (CBDC) to secure the area.
-They do not know how far Markinson was cooperating with Rhoemer and Phagan, but Gabe believes that they may never know.
+Lian asks her partner how far Markinson was in cahoots with Rhoemer and Phagan, but Gabe believes that they may never know.
 In a post-credits scene, Aramov approaches a mysterious man inside the Agency headquarters and whispers something in his ear.
 He congratulates her while the camera pulls back to show PharCom boxes in the office.